Azad77/backup_hashnode/ckqc1mr2q0aik2ys1e5w20con.md

 print("Hello My Dear Learner!")
 ```

 Then click "Enter"

 ![Hello My Dear Learner.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1623343634800/Wn_dBLqXm.png align="left")

-print("My name is Azad")
+print("My name is 'Your Name'. ")

 > The article aims to help readers take their Python skills to the next level by mastering the Python console and print() function.
 >